What we know about Boeing 737 MAX crash and what comes next

 - Investigators who verified data from the black box recorders of the Ethiopian plane have found 'clear similarities' with the doomed Lion Air flight, French air accident authority BEA has also said.

-- Experts believe a new flight control system, MCAS, on the jets, designed to stop stalling by dipping the nose, may have been a factor in both crashes, with pilots unable to override it as their jets plunged.
+- Experts believe a new flight control system, MCAS, on the jets, designed to stop stalling by dipping the nose, may have been a factor in both crashes, with pilots unable to override it as their jets plunged after a faulty sensor indicated a stall.
 But no conclusive evidence yet links the two accidents.

 - The pilot of the Ethiopian flight had reported internal control problems and received permission to return.
 The pilot of the Lion Air flight, which crashed on Oct.
 29 with the loss of all 189 aboard, had also asked to return soon after take-off from Jakarta.